 14 Uncertainty

-This chapter introduces four approaches to quantify uncertainty: the delta method, bootstrap, simulation-based inference, and conformal prediction.
-We discuss the intuition behind each of these strategies, and reinforce that intuition by implementing simple versions of each strategy “by hand.”
+This chapter introduces four approaches to quantify uncertainty around quantities of interest: the delta method, bootstrap, simulation-based inference, and conformal prediction.
+We discuss the intuition behind each of these strategies, and reinforce that intuition by implementing simple versions “by hand.”
 The code examples are presented for pedagogical purposes; more robust and convenient implementations are supplied by the marginaleffects package.
 Readers who are not familiar with the basics of multivariable calculus may want to skip this chapter.

 14.1 Delta method

-The delta method is a useful way to quantify uncertainty.
-It is versatile and fast.
-Yet, the technique also has important limitations: it relies on a coarse linear approximation, its desirable properties depend on the asymptotic normality of the estimator, and it is only valid when a function is continuously differentiable in a neighborhood of its parameters.
-When analysts do not believe that these conditions hold, they can turn to the bootstrap or toward simulation-based inference.1
+The delta method is useful, versatile and fast.
+Yet, the technique also has important limitations: it relies on a coarse linear approximation, its desirable properties depend on the asymptotic normality of the estimator,1 and it is only valid when a function is continuously differentiable in a neighborhood of its parameters.
+When analysts do not believe that these conditions hold, they can turn to the bootstrap or simulation-based inference.2

-The theoretical properties of the delta method are proved in many statistical textbooks (Wasserman 2004; Hansen 2022b; Berger and Casella 2024).
+The theoretical properties of the delta method are proved in many textbooks (Wasserman 2004; Hansen 2022b; Berger and Casella 2024).
 Instead of demonstrating them anew, the rest of this section provides a hands-on tutorial, with a focus on computation.
 The goal is to reinforce intuitions by illustrating how to calculate standard errors manually in two cases: univariate and multivariate.
+Then, we briefly consider the use of robust or clustered standard errors.

 14.1.1 Univariate delta method